ThyssenKrupp, Voestalpine draw more rail cartel fines

 ThyssenKrupp and Voestalpine account for the bulk of the fines, with 88 million and 6.4 million euros, respectively.
 Both said money they had already set aside for the cartel investigation would be enough to cover the additional fines.

-One of the companies involved in the case, German rail technology group Vossloh, slashed its 2013 forecast on Tuesday due to provisions for an unrelated damages lawsuit, driving its shares down 9.3 percent by 1124 GMT.
-ThyssenKrupp was up 0.9 percent and Voestalpine 0.5 percent.

-Negotiations are continuing between ThyssenKrupp and Deutsche Bahn, which in December filed a total of 550 million euros in damages claims against track suppliers.
+Negotiations are also still ongoing between ThyssenKrupp and Deutsche Bahn, which in December filed a total of 550 million euros in damages claims against track suppliers.

 "ThyssenKrupp is continuing to conduct constructive talks with Deutsche Bahn on this matter," ThyssenKrupp said on Tuesday, saying the two sides were still analysing the details of what damages were involved and who was responsible.